deadpixi/mtm/README.rst

     modes, no dozens of commands, no crazy feature list.

 Compatibility
-    mtm emulates a classic ANSI text terminal.
+    mtm emulates a terminal similar to that described by `GNU screen`_.
     That means it should work out of the box on essentially all terminfo/termcap-based systems (even pretty old ones), without needing to install a new termcap entry.

-    Additionally, mtm emulates a classic DEC VT100 fairly well.
-This venerable terminal is essentially universally supported.
-For more information, see `Compatibility`_ below.

 Size
     mtm is small.
-    The entire project is around 1000 lines of code.
+    The entire project is around 1500 lines of code.

 Stability
     mtm is "finished" as it is now.
 You don't need to worry about it